 No problem – GRAB IT HERE as a PDF from AvP Galaxy.

 Bang2writers have been asking for a no-holds-barred, online and on-demand screenwriting course from B2W (including visual writing!) for a while now … But when I sat down to map it, I soon realised there was too much for just ONE course!

-That’s why I present to you two volumes of ‘Screenwriting Essentials’, just $37 each …
+That’s why I present to you two volumes of ‘Screenwriting Essentials’ …

 Screenwriting Essentials Volume 1.
 This one’s all about ‘reader proofing’ your screenplay so you can beat the gatekeepers and ensure you don’t fall foul of reader ‘pet peeves’.
 Grab your best chance of springing out the spec pile!